 Soy Puts Your Body In “Emergency Mode”

-A few paragraphs below, I’ve listed a few of the diseases attributed to soy intake, but the most important one (for most of us anyway), is that fact that excess soy in the diet pretty much KILLS your thyroid gland (which means … yes, you guessed it - EXCESS body fat !)
+A few paragraphs below, I’ve listed a few of the diseases attributed to soy intake, but the most important one (for most of us anyway), is the fact that excess soy in the diet pretty much KILLS your thyroid gland (which means … yes, you guessed it – EXCESS body fat !)